-After a successful upload, you’re given a choice of short URLs, direct links, HTML, or BBcodes for the files you’ve uploaded.
-Clicking on a thumbnail of an image you’ve uploaded will show its filename, size, and dimensions.
+Clicking the Upload Preferences button will allow you to configure URL shortening, mark your uploads as NSFW, and dynamically resize your images.
+After a successful upload, you’re given a choice of short URLs, direct links, HTML, or BBcodes for the file.
+Clicking on a thumbnail of an image will show its filename, size, and dimensions.

 UltraIMG also offers extensions for Chrome and Firefox, as well as a desktop uploader if you navigate to the Tools page.